-Psychiatric facilities certified by Medicare must meet TJC accreditation requirements and comply with CMS Conditions of Participation for both general hospitals and psychiatric hospitals.
+Psychiatric facilities certified by Medicare must meet accreditation requirements from a CMS-approved accrediting organization for psychiatric hospitals and comply with CMS Conditions of Participation for both general hospitals and psychiatric hospitals.

 3.4.2 General Information

 Admissions to acute care hospitals for inpatient psychiatric services are a benefit of Texas Medicaid for persons of all ages in fee-for-service (FFS) Medicaid or managed care.